DavidTorpey/davidtorpey.github.io/_posts/2018-12-23-optical-flow.markdown

 Since the system is underconstrainted, KLT considers local optical flow - a $$ 2k+1 \times 2k+1 $$ window.
 This yields a system of equations $$ A u = f_t $$.
 Using the pseudo-inverse of $$ A $$, we can obtain a solution:

 $$ u = (A^T A)^{-1} A^T f_t $$.

+There are other optical flow algorithm that perform dense optical flow - optical flow for  dense interest points.
+Lucas-Kanade works well for sparse interest points, but it too computationally-intensive for dense optical flow.
+Dense interest points are most often sampled using a technique known as dense sampling - sampling points on a regular grid on the image.
+This can even be every pixel.

+One such algorithm is Farneback's method, and computes the flow for dense interest points.
+For example, if every pixel is tracked from one frame to another in a video, the result would be the per-pixel horizontal and vertical flow of that pixel.
+These flows essentially result in a two-channel image of the same size as the input frames, where the channels are optical flow vector fields representing the horizontal and vertical flow, respectively.